ibexa/documentation-developer/docs/search/search_api.md

 ## Repository filtering

-You can use the `ContentService::find(Filter)` method to find content items or `LocationService::find(Filter)` to find Locations using a defined Filter.
+You can use the `ContentService::find(Filter)` method to find content items or `LocationService::find(Filter)` to find locations by using a defined Filter.

 `ContentService::find` returns an iterable [`ContentList`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-ContentList.html) while `LocationService::find` returns an iterable [`LocationList`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Content-LocationList.html).

 Filtering differs from search.
 It doesn't use the `SearchService` and isn't based on indexed data.

-[`Filter`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Filter-Filter.html) enables you to configure a query using chained methods to select criteria, sorting, limit, and offset.
+[`Filter`](../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-Values-Filter-Filter.html) enables you to configure a query by using chained methods to select criteria, sorting, limit, and offset.

 For example, the following command lists all content items under the specified parent location and sorts them by name in descending order: